Updated: Nov 5, 2021

 SEO, or Search Engine Optimization, is how your client finds your content.
 Make it easy to find with keyword phrases.

 Use the same keyword phrases your customers are using in their queries.
 Your customer is entering a query into a search engine to find an answer.
-When you answer their query questions with the same keyword phrases they use, your organic traffic will increase.
+Your organic traffic will increase when you answer their query questions with the same keyword phrases they use.

 When you have a reputable & healthy website, search engines notice.

 Search engines send people to sites that provide the best customer experience.
 This means your site needs to be easy to use and has content that answers the query.

 Putting all your keyword phrases in the right places will help, but you need a reputable site as well.
 Content is essential for attracting your customers, but are you checking your site's technical parts for errors?

 If you're working on building a website's reputation that will continually bring in clients, you will need to make sure your site is in tip-top shape.
 And it would be best if you made sure the search engines understand what each page on your site is about.
 There are a couple of ways to do this, starting with an SEO audit.